jacobwagner/ConfigCheck/README.md

 ## TODO

-## WRITE THIS FILE
+* WRITE THIS FILE

-## GOAL ##
+## GOALS ##

-# Compare a config file against a well known config file to check for config types
+* Check a config file against a well known config file to check for config types to ensure that they are correct
-# to ensure that they are correct
+* Check a clusters config files to make sure they are configured properly

-# Check a clusters config files to make sure they are configured properly
+## THIS FILE NEEDS TO BE WRITTEN AND STUFF

-## THIS FILE NEEDS TO BE WRITTEN AND STUFF< A HUGE WIP(Work in Progress)
+* A HUGE WIP(Work in Progress)